OSHChip/oshchip.github.io/faq/index.md

 <br><br>
 * Q: I need a really tiny processor board for a wearable I am
   designing, can I buy OSHChip without the pins?
-  * A: Not yet, maybe in the future.
-It will be at the same
-    price as OSHChip with pins.
-Until then, you can buy the
-    OSHChip with pins, and they are easy to unsolder from
-    the board.
+  * A: Yes, please contact me directly, see the email link on
+       the left side of the page